terraform-ibm-modules/terraform-ibm-cloudant/README.md

 ```
 pip3 install pre-commit
 ```
-## How to input varaible values through a file
+## How to input variable values through a file

 To review the plan for the configuration defined (no resources actually provisioned)
 ```